Table of Content

 Our content may include links to products from our partners

 Generally, most prospective homebuyers can afford a mortgage that costs between 2 to 2.5 times of their gross income.
 Using this rule, a person who earns $100,000 per year can afford to borrow $200,000 to $250,000.
 But this is just a basic guideline – if you want a more definite figure, you have to consider many things.

 Or, try to look at it this way.
 Put together the current interest rates plus strict underwriting rules plus the down payment you can come up with, then your income, debt and credit scores.
 Taking all of that, how much mortgage would a lender be willing to approve for you?

 Many prospective homebuyers try to do a shortcut by using an online mortgage calculator.
 Plugging in your monthly income, expenses and what you think your credit score is would get you an amount.
 But it may not be exactly what an actual lender would lend to you (See how to find the best mortgage lender).
-You will also miss out on the insights you can get with an actual evaluation of your personal loan case.
+You will also miss out on the insights you can get with an actual evaluation of your case.
 There are a lot of flexible, case-to-case factors that many lenders use in the approval process.